The first principle is that you must not fool yourself – and you are the easiest person to fool, Richard Feynman

 The Existence and Uniqueness Theorem provides crucial insight into the behavior of solutions to first-order differential equations ODEs.
 It states that if:

 This model considers the competition between Massachusetts and New Hampshire in terms of their tourism advertising budgets.
-The variables x(t) and y(t) represent deviations from their average advertising budgets at time t, where:
+We model how deviations from their average advertising budgets evolve over time.
+Let:

-The underlying idea is that if one state spends more than usual on tourism in a given year, there’s pressure to spend less in the future to balance other needs (like education, military, or social services, e.g. -x, -3y).
+The underlying idea is that if a state spends more than usual on tourism in a given year, there’s pressure to spend less in the future to balance other needs (e.g., education, military, or social services; -x, -3y).
 Conversely, if a state spends less than average, there’s pressure from local businesses and entrepreneurs to increase tourism advertising.
-The states are also in competition with each other to attract tourists, which introduces interaction terms between x(t) and y(t) (e.g., b and c).
+The states are also in competition with each other to attract tourists, introducing interaction terms between x(t) and y(t) (e.g., b and c).

 $\begin{cases} x’ = -x +by \\ y’ = cx -3y \end{cases}$